blakeziegler/Misc.py/README.md

 # Object-Oriented-Programming

 This repository is designed to showcase OOP capabilities.
-Each file is named in the "BlakeZiegler_DataTopic_Tool/Language" format.
+Each file is named in the "BlakeZiegler_Object_Tool/Language" format.

 Demonstrated Techniques & Skills:

+BlakeZiegler_Dog_Python: Automated motion, object with multiple changing variables, loops in object programming, class in object programming, program termination, recursion.